baskervilski/invoicer/README.md

 │   ├── client_cli.py      # Client management CLI
 │   └── config.py          # Configuration management
+├── .env                   # Environment variables (created on first run) ├── invoices/              # Generated PDF invoices (organized by year/client) │   └── 2025/              # Year-based organization
+│       ├── ACM/           # Client code directories
+│       ├── TSS/
+│       └── GDI/
-├── .env                   # Environment variables (created on first run) ├── invoices/              # Generated PDF invoices (created in CWD) ├── clients/               # Client database files (created in CWD) ├── Makefile              # Development and build commands └── pyproject.toml        # Project dependencies
+├── clients/               # Client database files (created in CWD) ├── Makefile              # Development and build commands └── pyproject.toml        # Project dependencies
 ```

-**Note**: The `invoices/` and `clients/` directories are created in your current working directory, not within the Python module.
-This allows you to organize your data separately from the code and run the invoicer from different directories for different projects or businesses.
+**Note**: The `invoices/` and `clients/` directories are created in your current working directory.
+Invoices are automatically organized by year and client code (e.g., `invoices/2025/ACM/Invoice_INV-202510-ACM.pdf`) for easy organization and retrieval.

 ## Customization

+### Client Codes & Organization

+Each client has a manually defined **client code** (e.g., "ACM", "TSS", "GDI") used for:
+- Invoice numbering and templates
+- Directory organization (`invoices/2025/ACM/`)
+- Easy identification and sorting

+When adding clients, you'll be prompted for a client code (defaults to first 3 letters of company name).

 ### Invoice Number Templates